Profile information

 Description

 Pets are welcome.
-Some of our current volunteers have brought their own animals, so at the moment we have a small dog and a few cats living on the property.
-We love sharing the space with animals and ask only that pets are friendly and respectful of others.
+Some volunteers have brought their own animals, and currently we have small dogs and a few cats living on the land.

 Types of help and learning opportunities